Paver Driveways: Why They Need Different Treatment

 Oil and transmission fluid drips.
 Common on any driveway, worse on pavers because the porous surface absorbs deeper.
 Treated with a degreasing solution and dwell time.

 Red clay from construction.
 Fulshear and Cane Island are still under active construction in places.
 Red clay tracks in and stains pavers much more visibly than concrete because of the porous surface.
-Treated with the iron remover we use on concrete, but with a gentler rinse.
+Treatment should be reviewed for the paver material, sealer history, and rinse sensitivity.

 Efflorescence.
 A white powdery haze that appears on the paver surface, usually in the first year after installation.
 It is mineral salts migrating out of the paver as it cures.
 Not dirt.
 It requires a specific efflorescence remover, not a general-purpose cleaner.